secretfader/www/content/blog/2015/life-behind-the-microphone.md

 +++
 authors = ["Nicholas Young"]
-categories = ["project-diary", "radio", "Year in Review"] date = "2015-09-25T00:00:00Z" layout = "post"
+date = "2015-09-25T00:00:00Z"
-path = "/life-behind-the-microphone"
-title = "Life Behind the Microphone" topics = ["the-machine"]
+title = "Life Behind the Microphone" topics = ["Project Diary", "Radio", "Year In Review", "The Machine"]
 +++

 Growing up, adults would consistently regale me with stories from their past.
 A recurring theme was how time passed faster, increasing in speed with each year.
 Looking back as I near thirty, and several years into the largest venture I've undertaken thus far, I understand.